 How to Calm Your Anxious Dog

 When your dog feels anxious around other dogs, walks to the park become more of a chore than the fun bonding exercise they were made to be.
-Behavior management is one of the easiest, most immediate remedies to help ease your dog with anxiety.
+Behavior management is one of the easiest, most immediate remedies to help calm an anxious dog.

 Socialization is the process of helping your dog accept parts of normal, everyday life.
 This can include meeting new dogs or humans, as well as learning how to interact with inanimate objects such as cars, horns, bikes, and the like.
 When trained correctly, a properly socialized dog is able to walk through a busy area without fear.